gridsome/gridsome.org/docs/layouts.md

 ```

 ## Index.html

+This is the file that is used to generate all files.

-Gridsome adds **index.html** automatically and is not required in your project folder.
+Gridsome adds **index.html** automatically and is not required in your `/src` folder.
+You can override it by adding an **index.html** file in `/src` folder with this content:

 ```html
 <!DOCTYPE html>